giovannism20/giovannimartins.dev/content/about.md

 name = "Giovanni Martins"
 +++

 Software Engineer focused on backend development based on Rio de Janeiro, Brazil.
 I'm passionate about technology and I love to learn new things.
-I'm currently working at @ Conviso Application Security as a Software Engineer.